 While Section 5 of the VRA is designed to block anti-voter laws before they go into effect, Section 2 gives voters the opportunity to sue for relief after they have been discriminated against.
 Together, they tackle racial discrimination in voting from both ends.

-The John Lewis VRAA would address these concerns by solidifying well-established standards for evaluating VRA lawsuits and provide new protections against discriminatory voting laws.
-This would help ensure that Black and brown Americans vote under fair maps and with fair rules.
+The JLVRAA would address these concerns by solidifying well-established standards for evaluating VRA lawsuits and provide new protections against discriminatory voting laws.
+In so doing, it would help voters of color challenge unfair rules and gerrymandered maps that attempt to dilute the power of their vote.